When Being Unseen from mBERT is just the Beginning: Handling New Languages With Multilingual Language Models: Discussion and Conclusion

 \section{Discussion and Conclusion}

-Pretraining ever larger language models is a research direction that is currently receiving a lot of attention and resources from the NLP research community \cite{raffel2019exploring,brown2020language}.\draftnote{Be careful, everyone is on small, specialized models these days -ds} Still, a large majority of human languages are under-resourced making the development of monolingual language models very challenging in those settings.
-Another path is to build large scale multilingual language models.\footnote{Even though we explore a different research direction, we do acknowledge recent advances in small scale and domain specific language models \cite{Micheli_et_al:2020:smallbertmodels} which suggest such models could also have an important impact for those languages.}\draftnote{\bm{I feel this contradicts our point here: I've already mention similar approaches in the related work} -\Djame{ it's important to mention ** here ** that you're aware that training small LMs is a possibility but we followed another path.
-Presenting finetuning as the only solution is a bit misleading. -ds I put this in a footnote. it broke the reading flow}} However, such an approach faces the inherent zipfian structure of human languages, making the training of a single model to cover all languages an unfeasible solution \citep{conneau-etal-2020-unsupervised}.
+Pretraining ever larger language models is a research direction that is currently receiving a lot of attention and resources from the NLP research community \cite{raffel2019exploring,brown2020language}.
+Still, a large majority of human languages are under-resourced making the development of monolingual language models very challenging in those settings.
+Another path is to build large scale multilingual language models.\footnote{Even though we explore a different research direction, recent advances in small scale and domain specific language models suggest such models could also have an important impact for those languages \cite{Micheli_et_al:2020:smallbertmodels}.} However, such an approach faces the inherent zipfian structure of human languages, making the training of a single model to cover all languages an unfeasible solution \citep{conneau-etal-2020-unsupervised}.
 Reusing large scale pretrained language models for new unseen languages seems to be a more promising and reasonable solution from a cost-efficiency and environmental perspective \citep{strubell-etal-2019-energy}.

-Recently, \citet{pfeiffer2020mad} proposed to use adapter layers \citep{houlsby2019parameter} to build parameter efficient multilingual language models for unseen languages.
-However, this solution brings no significant improvement in the supervised setting, compared to a more simple Masked-Language Model fine-tuning.
-Furthermore, developing a language agnostic adaptation method is an unreasonable wish with regard to the great typological diversity of human languages.
+Recently, \citet{pfeiffer-etal-2020-mad} proposed to use adapter layers \citep{houlsby2019parameter} to build parameter efficient multilingual language models for unseen languages.
+However, this solution brings no significant improvement in the supervised setting, compared to a more simple Masked-Language Model finetuning.
+Furthermore, developing a language agnostic adaptation method is an unreasonable wish with regard to the large typological diversity of human languages.

-On the other hand, the promising vocabulary adaptation technique of~\cite{chau2020parsing} which leads to good dependency parsing results on unseen languages when combined with task-tuning has so far been tested only on Latin script languages (Singlish and Maltese).
+On the other hand, the promising vocabulary adaptation technique of~\citet{chau2020parsing} which leads to good dependency parsing results on unseen languages when combined with task-tuning has so far been tested only on Latin script languages (Singlish and Maltese).
 We expect that it will be orthogonal to our transliteration approach, but we leave for future work the study of its applicability and efficacy on more languages and tasks.